 Ben Jonson described Shakespeare as “not of an age, but for all time.”
 Indeed, 400 years later, and Shakespeare is still studied, still considered to be relevant—and still filling seats in theaters.
 Moreover, Shakespeare’s works reverberate in popular culture, transcending genre and transcending the divide between high and low culture.
 So we can read Shakespearean appropriations in the form of children’s books, comics, adolescent novels, and popular adult novels; and we can watch Shakespearean adaptations and appropriations on film—and even animation.

-This course will explore the tension between studying Shakespeare as an historically situated, contextualized dramatist and studying a Shakespeare who is “our contemporary,” a universalized, ahistorical participant in current popular culture.
+This Literature seminar will explore the tension between studying Shakespeare as an historically situated, contextualized dramatist and studying a Shakespeare who is “our contemporary,” a universalized, ahistorical participant in current popular culture.
 Alternating between studying the plays themselves and contemporary adaptations / appropriations, we will explore how these works resonate in popular culture, ideology, and political discourses.

 704 Reading Minds - Dr. Daniel Feldman

 As interpreters of narrative, what do we read and why?
 This seminar explores the intersection of fictional texts about reading others' minds and narrative theories about why our minds love to read fiction in the first place.
-The course includes works by Doyle, James, Joyce, Woolf, and Dick in conversation with a range of critical theories about the nature of reading and interpretation.
+The course includes works by James, Woolf, Nabokov, McEwan, and Dick in conversation with a range of critical theories about the nature of reading and interpretation.
 We will explore the thesis that literature develops a model (or models) of consciousness that hones our capacity for insight, experience, memory, empathy, and understanding.
 Furthermore, the seminar will introduce students to various theories of narrative that will prepare upper-level majors for advanced work in criticism and theory.

 708 - Poetic Forms and Deformations - Prof. Marcela Sulak